Climate change in Pakistan: Economic impacts

 The poverty rate of Pakistan, when estimated at $2 per day purchasing power parity, exceeds 50% of the total population with stark provincial disparities.
 This high prevalence of poverty, coupled with the lack of and access to resources, places the country in the low human development category, ranked 146 out of 187 countries, well below the average human development index value compared to other South Asian countries.

 The Intergovernmental Panel on Climate Change (IPCC) Fifth Assessment Report (AR5) for the Asia region noted that the sensitivity of agriculture-dependent economies (such as Pakistan) toward climate change arises from their distinct geography, demographic trends, socioeconomic factors, and lack of adaptive capacity that when taken together, determine the climate change vulnerability profile of the country.
+Pakistan is frequently plagued by heatwaves, droughts, river and flash floods, landslides, and storms, including cyclones.
+The impact of climate change has the potential to initiate extensive and potent negative feedback loops that affect both livelihoods and public health.
+Consequently, this contributes to Pakistan's ongoing struggle with poverty.
+Paired with the surging inflation and the ongoing political turbulence in the country, this situation has the potential to create a catastrophic scenario.
+These concurrent trends serve as possible factors that may drive climate-induced migration from rural regions to urban hubs as people in Pakistan search for employment and more stable living conditions.

 Agriculture

 Future projections for Pakistan are that major crop yields such as of wheat and rice are expected to decrease significantly.

 According to research led by Dr. Adil Najam at the Lahore University of Management Sciences, by 2040 the cost of climate change to agriculture in Pakistan is likely to be up to 7% of productivity but that good climate adaptation practices could result in a net productivity gain of up to 40%.

-The 2022 Pakistan floods mainly caused by increased precipitation and glaciers melting fueled by climate change, destroyed around 50% of the crops of Pakistan what can lead to food shortages.
+The 2022 Pakistan floods mainly caused by increased precipitation and glaciers melting fueled by climate change, destroyed around 50% of the crops of Pakistan which can lead to food shortages.

+In 2024, it was reported that Pakistan has faced an orange shortage due to climate change, which has reduced citrus production by 35%, slashed exports, and led to the closure of processing factories.